Chris-Bortel/Reading-Notes/class01.md

 * HTML pages are text documents.
 * HTML uses tage (characters that sit inside angled brackets)to give the info they surround special meaning
     - Tags are often referred to as elements
     - Usually come in pairs < >
     - Opening tags carry attributes, which tell us more about the content of that element
     - Attributes require a name and a value
     - Learn where tags can go and what they are used for
 **************
-This is what an HTML structure looks like.
+This is what HTML structure looks like.
 ```
 <html>
     <body>